What is Negative SEO and Does it Matter?

 Building unnatural backlinks

-By far the most prolific and yet least technically savvy type of negative SEO attack takes the form of someone submitting your website to scammy directory pages.
-These pages will then create a large number of anchored links to various pages within your domain.
-In the past, this boosted your SEO juice, but with more modern search algorithms, these pages have been largely discredited, leading to a link here having the opposite impact—down-ranking your site.
+By far, the most prolific yet least technically savvy type of negative SEO attack is someone submitting your website to scammy directory pages.
+These pages will then create many anchored links to various pages within your domain.
+This boosted your SEO juice in the past, but with more modern search algorithms, these pages have been largely discredited, leading to a link here having the opposite impact—down-ranking your site.

 What to do: